AyHelloWorld/cryptoshop/README.rst

 |

-It use Argon2 for key derivation/stretching and HMAC-Keccak-1600 for
+| It use Argon2 for key derivation/stretching and HMAC-Keccak-1600 for message authentication :
-message authentication.
-For more information's on Argon2, go here:

 | https://en.wikipedia.org/wiki/Argon2
 | https://www.cryptolux.org/index.php/Argon2